3 dead, 4 hospitalized in Pittsburgh after ‘medical situation’; victims wearing orange wrist bands: cops

 Three people have died and four others were hospitalized in serious to critical condition in Pittsburgh after police responded to a “medical situation” early Sunday.

-Five victims were found in an apartment on the city’s south side, the Pittsburgh Public Safety Department said.
+Five victims were found in an apartment on the city’s South Side, the Pittsburgh Public Safety Department said.
 One was found in an elevator outside the apartment and another was discovered on a street corner at 26th and Carson.

 SHOOTING AT CROWDED SOUTH CAROLINA BAR LEAVES 2 DEAD, 8 WOUNDED